KnowledgeDiscovery/Multi-Scale-One-Class-Recurrent-Neural-Networks/README.md

-# This folder contains the code and datasets for OC4Seq
+# Code and datasets for OC4Seq: Multi-Scale One-Class Recurrent Neural Networks for Discrete Event Sequence Anomaly Detection

 ## The code folder contains all the python code
 - exp.py: This is the main experiment script